Fernando Tatís: Playing career

 At the age of 17, Tatís was signed as an amateur free agent by Omar Minaya and the Texas Rangers on August 25, 1992.
 Tatís played his first game in Major League Baseball with the Rangers, at third base, almost five years later on July 26, 1997, and went on to play 60 games with the Rangers in his rookie season.
 At the trade deadline on July 31, 1998, the Rangers traded Tatís along with Darren Oliver and Mark Little to the St. Louis Cardinals for Royce Clayton and Todd Stottlemyre.

 Tatís had the best season of his career in 1999 with the St. Louis Cardinals.
 He hit 34 home runs with 107 RBI and 21 stolen bases, with a .298 batting average.
-On April 23, 1999, Tatís made baseball history when he hit two grand slams in one inning.
-He is the only batter in MLB history to accomplish this feat.
-Tatís hit both of his grand slams against starting pitcher Chan Ho Park of the Los Angeles Dodgers.
-With these two grand slams, Tatís also set a Major League record with eight runs batted in during a single inning.
+On April 23, 1999, Tatís hit two grand slams in one inning, against starting pitcher Chan Ho Park of the Los Angeles Dodgers.
+He is the only batter in MLB history to accomplish this feat, which also set the MLB record for runs batted in during a single inning: eight.

 After playing only 96 games for the Cardinals in 2000 because of an injury, Tatís was traded to the Montreal Expos along with Britt Reames for Dustin Hermanson and Steve Kline.
 Tatís played just 208 games over three seasons with the Expos because of injuries.

 The Tampa Bay Devil Rays invited Tatís to spring training in 2004, but he did not make the team and was released.
 Tatís next did not play professional baseball for two seasons and resided in the Dominican Republic.

 The Baltimore Orioles signed Tatís to a minor-league contract on November 25, 2005.
 He returned to baseball to raise money to build a church.
 He played most of the season for the AAA baseball Ottawa Lynx, eventually playing in 28 games for the Orioles after being called up on July 21, 2006.